r-hub/blog/content/post/2022-02-21-code-style/index.md

 A bit meta and less R specific but when writing this post in Markdown we hit return after each sentence or even more regularly.
 This does not influence how the resulting post looks like but it makes reviewing easier as GitHub PR comments and change suggestions are by line!
 See more [rationale about this](https://cirosantilli.com/markdown-style-guide/#line-wrapping).

+The new [Visual Editor in RStudio](https://rstudio.github.io/visual-markdown-editing/) is a way to enforce a common style in Markdown file.
+It can be configured, e.g. regarding one line per sentence, so the the IDE automatically modifies source files which insure in collaboration than everyone will write the same.

 ## Tools

+### Diagnostic tools

+The [lintr R package by Jim Hester](https://github.com/r-lib/lintr) has a lot of useful linters such as whether code is commented, whether lines are too long etc.

+It is pretty common to find *linting tools* all editor (VSCODE and others) and for most languages.
+Linting tools will indicate errors and potentially style preference violations.

+To set up lintr with your code editor refer to [its docs](https://github.com/r-lib/lintr#editors-setup).
+Unless you have RStudio IDE and linting is the one included already in the IDE (for errors mainly only, not style preference).
+If you use VSCODE see <https://github.com/REditorSupport/vscode-R/wiki/R-Language-Service#formatting>.

+To use lintr in testthat see [`expect_lint()`](https://rdrr.io/cran/lintr/man/expect_lint.html).

+### Fixing tools

 -   In RStudio selecting code and hitting `Ctrl + I` will re-indent code for you!

--   The [lintr R package by Jim Hester](https://github.com/r-lib/lintr) has a lot of useful linters such as whether code is commented, whether lines are too long etc.

 -   The [styler R package](https://styler.r-lib.org) automatically reformats code.
 Its documentation includes a handy vignette on [customizing styler](https://styler.r-lib.org/articles/customizing_styler.html), for when preferences differ from the default.
+Examples:

-An example of application is the [tiny spaceout R package](https://github.com/ropensci-review-tools/spaceout) that adds spaces between code references.
+    -   the [tiny spaceout R package](https://github.com/ropensci-review-tools/spaceout) that adds spaces between code references.
+    -   the [grkstyle R package](https://github.com/gadenbuie/grkstyle) holding Garrick Aden-Buie's personal preferences.
+    -   the [styler.mlr R package](https://github.com/mlr-org/styler.mlr) implementing the mlr style guide.
+The styler package documents some [third-part integration](https://styler.r-lib.org/articles/third-party-integrations.html): you don't have to remember to run styler manually.
+In particular, to use styler on its own CI workflow on GitHub Actions: <https://github.com/r-lib/actions/tree/v2-branch/examples#style-package>

 -   One of the aspects checked by rOpenSci Mark Padgham's [pkgcheck package](https://docs.ropensci.org/pkgcheck/index.html) is *"Left-assign operators must be used consistently throughout all code (so either all = or all \<-, but not a mixture of both)."*.